fushar/regrader/README.md

 Open **Manage**->**Options** and configure several properties of the system.

-- **Time Zone**
-Use one of the values in http://php.net/manual/en/timezones.php.
 - **Website, Top, & Bottom Names**
 To be shown in the header.
 - **Left, Right 1, Right 2 Logo Filenames**